darrentsh/tekkis/README.md

 # Project Name

 ## Description
-This project is designed to scrape data from multiple pages, run an API, and visualize the results using a Jupyter notebook.
+This project is designed to scrape data from multiple car pages, run an API, and visualize the results using a Jupyter notebook.

 ## Installation
 1. Clone the repository: